Portuguese language in Goa: After 1961

-Portuguese rule in Goa came to an end in 1961 after the liberation of Portuguese Goa by Indian armed forces.
+Portuguese rule in Goa came to an end in 1961 after the annexation of Portuguese Goa by Indian armed forces.
 There was a very complicated impasse halting the use of Portuguese, which ceased to be the official language.
-O Heraldo, the Portuguese-language daily newspaper in Goa was renamed The Herald. and adopted the use of English.
+O Heraldo, the Portuguese-language daily newspaper in Goa was renamed The Herald and adopted the use of English.
 Portuguese was used along with English in subordinate legislation in the State Gazette until the year 1972, when it was replaced by Marathi and Konkani.
 Portuguese remained one of the languages of the Subordinate Courts along with Marathi and Konkani until 1969.
-In 1964, under the aegis of the Bombay High Court, a programme was started to retrain Goan Judges, Lawyers, and Court officials, to write and understand pleadings in English, to enable the eventual abolition of Portuguese as language of pleadings in 1969–70.
+In 1964, under the aegis of the Bombay High Court, a program was started to retrain Goan Judges, Lawyers, and Court officials, to write and understand pleadings in English, to enable the eventual abolition of Portuguese as language of pleadings in 1969–70.

 There was a strengthening of diplomatic relations between Portugal and India after 1974, with the installation of Portuguese institutions such as the Consulate-General in Panaji in 1992 and the Instituto Português do Oriente and Fundação Oriente.
 Because of this, there was once again demand for the Portuguese language.

 Other legacies

 The presence of the language over the years in the Indian state is with a small population of native speakers.
 Other legacies such as street names, were left untouched.
 In the city of Vasco da Gama, the most populous Goan city, surnames like Mascarenhas and Souza are quite common in the territory, and stand as a testimony to the Portuguese occupancy.

 It's debatable whether the Goan territory formed an Indo-Portuguese Creole, unlike other regions of India and of the world where there was sustained Portuguese contact with local populations.

 Some authors such as Theban (1985) and Thomas (1995) consider, unlike Holm (1989) and Clemens (1996, 2000), that the very strong pressure from the Portuguese, in the official language and education, would have prevented the formation of a creole Portuguese in Goa.

-However, according to Rita Marquilhas (1998), in places where it has remained under the administration of Portugal until the mid-twentieth century—such as Goa—there was a "de-Creolisation" since various language structures were approaching the Portuguese spoken in Portugal and only traces remained in what is now the variety of Portuguese spoken by some Goan communities.
+However, according to Rita Marquilhas (1998), in places where it has remained under the administration of Portugal until the mid-twentieth century—such as Goa—there was a "de-Creolisation" since various language structures were approaching standard Portuguese and only traces remained in what is now the variety of Portuguese spoken by some Goan communities.

 The very Goan identity remains linked to several other legacies left by Portuguese colonization, as the characteristics of Goa, as a way of life different from the rest of the country.